-Former Colombian president Iván Duque, strong opponent to Maduro’s regime, recognized Mr Guaidó as “president in charge” of Venezuela that year.
-Mr Petro considers Mr Guaidó as a “non-existent” president who has no power in the country and has recognized Mr Maduro as the legitimate leader of Venezuela.
+Former Colombian president Iván Duque, a strong opponent to Maduro’s regime, recognized Mr. Guaidó as the “president in charge” of Venezuela that year.
+Mr. Petro considers Mr. Guaidó a “non-existent” president who has no power in the country and has recognized Mr. Maduro as the legitimate leader of Venezuela.

-Juan Guaidó’s opposition group since 2019 managed assets of Monómeros, a petrochemical a subsidiary of the state-owned Petróleos de Venezuela, located in Colombia because he was considered as the president in charge.
-Armando Benedetti, the new Colombian ambassador to Venezuela, announced last week Monómeros assets would return to the hands to Maduro’s regime.
+Juan Guaidó’s opposition group since 2019 managed assets of Monómeros, a petrochemical subsidiary of the state-owned Petróleos de Venezuela, located in Colombia because he was considered the president in charge.
+Armando Benedetti, the new Colombian ambassador to Venezuela, announced last week Monómeros assets would return to the hands of Maduro’s regime.

 The border however was porous all these years with people smuggling goods or crossing through fields and rivers.
-Facing strong economic, health and political crises, Venezuela has seen a mass forced exodus of its population since 2015, especially towards Colombia, which also created an opportunity for human traffickers.
-As a consequence, closing border left more room for criminals and armed groups and proved to foster illegal activities, according to Colombian authorities.
-“Hopefully the mass migration that has been coming from Venezuela […] can be calm now,” said Mr Petro.
-About 1.8 million Venezuelans, almost half undocumented, have left their country to Colombia.
+Facing strong economic, health and political crises, Venezuela has seen a mass forced exodus of its population since 2015, especially toward Colombia, which also created an opportunity for human traffickers.
+As a consequence, closing the border left more room for criminals and armed groups and proved to foster illegal activities, according to Colombian authorities.
+“Hopefully the mass migration that has been coming from Venezuela […] can be calm now,” said Mr. Petro.
+About 1.8 million Venezuelans, almost half undocumented, have left their country for Colombia.

 From June 2021 after the pandemic, the border partially reopened to people on foot but still with restrictions and schedules.